Kimforee/FeryAPI/README.md

 # Ride Management API
+Deployed at this Domain using vercel might be slow because of MongoDB cloud : https://fery-api.vercel.app/api-docs/debug-env#

    ## Overview
    This is a simple API for managing users and rides.
 The API includes endpoints for: